sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 Using VOMS Proxies
 ==================

-In order to use Grid facilities, you have to create a proxy.
+In order to use the Grid facilities, you have to create a proxy.
 A proxy is a short-lived certificate/private key combination which is used to perform actions on the Grid on your behalf without using passwords.
 You can read more in this `paper <http://toolkit.globus.org/alliance/publications/papers/pki04-welch-proxy-cert-final.pdf>`_ from Globus Alliance Members.
+Proxies contain both a certificate and private key and, therefore, should never leave the system.
+Instead, proxies are delegated to other systems: a new proxy is created on a remote system using the local proxy as authentication.
-Services that have been provided with a copy of your proxy can act on your behalf.
-This proxy is a file owned by you and placed in the ``/tmp`` directory of the UI.
+Services that have been provided with a delegation of your proxy can act on your behalf.
+The proxy file on the UI is owned by you and placed in the ``/tmp`` directory.
 You only deal with this file directly in exceptional cases.

 Creating a VOMS proxy